 The clearer you are about where you want to go, the easier it is to let go of comparisons.
 You’ll be less affected by other people’s tempting success stories because you’ll know what they’re doing is not a part of the vision you have for yourself.

 You’ll see their successes, celebrate them with them, and remind yourself of the next milestone you’re looking to reach in your life.
 Not their milestone.
 Your milestone.

 4. Limit your time on social media (especially when you’re feeling low).

-Having people to look at up to is amazing.
-I love it and live by it.
-I have pictures of Oprah, Marie Forleo and Arianna Huffington on my wall!
+Having people to look up to is amazing.
 But sometimes you forget how long and hard they’ve worked to get there.
-Remind yourself of where you are in your journey and you’ll get a big fat reality check.
-Get inspired by your mentors, coaches and the places you aspire to get to – but focus your energy on getting yourself simply from Chapter One to Chapter Two.
+Remind yourself of where you are in your journey.
+Get inspired by your mentors, coaches, and the places you aspire to get to.
 And when you do, celebrate the hell out of it!

 Now I’d love to hear from you.
 Have you got your own tips for dealing with comparisons and shutting them down?
 Please comment below and you’ll be helping others ditch the comparisons and focus on their visions.